JanKonradK/Nyx_Venatrix/services/backend/README.md

 # Backend Service: Orchestration & Lifecycle Management

-This service acts as the central nervous system of the DeepApply framework, managing the event loop, state persistence, and the "Lifecycle Pipeline" of the target entities.
+This service acts as the central nervous system of the Nyx Venatrix framework, managing the event loop, state persistence, and the "Lifecycle Pipeline" of the target entities.

 ## 🏗️ Architecture